 I went through them one by one with my lawyer, even though Hillary said it, she never did it.

-And I I only wanted the convenience of one device, and Hillary said it, but that wasn't true.
+And I only wanted the convenience of one device, and Hillary said it, but that wasn't true.

-And I deleted 33,000 emails because they had to do with a wedding, a funeral, and you may not know this, but I've been taking yoga classes for years, and I emailed my wife who doesn't have an email account, and that would have sufficed for the subpoenaed emails that he deleted.
+And I email my wife who doesn't have an email account, and that would have sufficed for the subpoenaed emails that he deleted.

-And then the fact that he used acid wash bleach bit, you know, that would have been fine because Hillary did it, Hillary got away with it.
+And then the fact that he used acid wash, bleach bit, you know, that would have been fine because Hillary did it.

-And then if he smashed a few devices with a hammer or had an aid or somebody do it, well, that wouldn't have mattered either.
+And if he smashed a few devices with a hammer or had an aid or somebody do it, well, that wouldn't have mattered either.

-And if he handed over iPhones and BlackBerries that don't have SIM cards, that would have been fine too.
+And if he handed over iPhones and Blackberries that don't have SIM cards, that would have been fine too.

-And anyway, leaked is you know, a different yeah, how do all the leak when did we ever get to the point when that we're leaking to such an unbelievable degree that the transcript of the president of the United States of America talking to prime ministers and presidents is now leaked?
+How do all these, when did we ever get to the point when, that we're leaking to such an unbelievable degree that the transcript of the president of the United States of America talking to prime ministers and presidents is now leaked.

-And what I've been saying on this program that there are so many obvious crimes that have been committed, felonies that have been committed here.
+And what I've been saying on this program, that there are so many obvious crimes that have been committed, felonies that have been committed here.

 How does the president, how does any foreign leader have a conversation with our president now without thinking it's going to be leaked?